-- Open Knowledge: This area connects World Bank Institute clients to global knowledge and learning about the "how" of reform.
-In fields where content is mature, the Institute codifies global knowledge into training programs to help its clients test development know-how.
-Such courses can be found on the new e-learning platform, the e-Institute.
-The World Bank Institute also supports peer-to-peer learning and helps broker knowledge exchanges among developing countries.
-It encourages Bank country teams to incorporate knowledge exchanges in country programs and is promoting the Global Development Learning Network as a worldwide knowledge exchange implementation platform. - Collaborative Governance: This helps clients mobilize for collective action by building multistakeholder coalitions that require effective and inclusive leadership as well as new forms of collaboration.
-The Institute offers four collaborative governance business lines: - o Open Government and Open Aid - o Capacity Building for Nongovernmental Actors - o Citizen Engagement through ICT - o Multistakeholder Collaborative Action. - Innovative Solutions: The Institute is developing tools, methods, and online platforms to facilitate an open and collaborative development process among governments, citizens, and other stakeholders.
-Its work in this area has three parts: - Open Data and Open Government: The Institute has made data on more than 7,000 development indicators available for public use and in searchable, downloadable, and machine-readable formats.
+Collaborative Governance: This helps clients mobilize for collective action by building multi-stakeholder coalitions that require effective and inclusive leadership as well as new forms of collaboration.
+The Institute offers four collaborative governance business lines:

+- Open Government and Open Aid

+- Capacity Building for Nongovernmental Actors

+- Citizen Engagement through ICT

+- Multi-stakeholder Collaborative Action.

+Innovative Solutions: The Institute is developing tools, methods, and online platforms to facilitate an open and collaborative development process among governments, citizens, and other stakeholders.
+Its work in this area has three parts:

+- Open Data and Open Government: The Institute has made data on more than 7,000 development indicators available for public use and in searchable, downloadable, and machine-readable formats.
 Examples of products that build on this are Mapping for Results and the Open Aid Partnership. - Competitions and Challenges: The Global Apps for Development competition creates useful and innovative software applications using World Bank development data.
 Based on the competition, a new platform has also been customized that enables the World Bank to launch an array of competitions and challenges.
 The Institute also administers a \$1.2 million Innovation Fund that supports World Bank staff in advancing ideas to improve development outcomes. - Scaling Social Enterprises: The Bank launched the Development Marketplace in 2001 to position social entrepreneurs as the third arm of development, along with public and commercial private sectors.
 Since then, more than 300 global groups have won \$200,000 each in grant funding.
 In 2011, the Development Marketplace was expanded with the launch of the Development Marketplace Investment Platform.

-Source: World Bank Institute.
+SOURCE: World Bank Institute.

-The Information for Development program (infoDev) is a global partnership program and a key pillar of the ITE Practice in FPD.
-It pilots new initiatives on highgrowth entrepreneurship, especially on business incubation and early-stage financing.
-Prior to its placement within the FPD Network, the program was a part of the Global Information and Communications Department as a research, capacitybuilding, and advisory service focused on using ICT to help promote sustainable development and reduce poverty. infoDev collaborates with different parts of the World Bank Group that are working on entrepreneurship.
-It is currently involved in four types of activities: business enablers, networks and capacity building, access to finance, and knowledge products (Box 3.2).
+The Information for Development program (infoDev) is a global partnership program and a key pillar of the ITE Global Practice in FPD.
+It pilots new initiatives on high-growth entrepreneurship, especially on business incubation and early-stage financing.
+Prior to its placement within the FPD Network, the program was a part of the Global Information and Communications department as a research, capacity-building, and advisory service focused on using ICT to help promote sustainable development and reduce poverty. infoDev collaborates with different parts of the World Bank Group that are working on entrepreneurship and is currently involved in four types of activities: business enablers, networks and capacity building, access to finance, and knowledge products (Box 3.2).